justinjoco/python-tutorial/docs/basics/conditionals.md

 else condition_n:
     #Do stuff
 ```
-Here's an example with multiple `elifs` describing what letter grade to print out given a test grade:
+Here's an example with multiple `elif`'s choosing what letter grade to print out given a test grade:
 ```python
 test_grade = 70
 if test_grade >= 90: